About magnetic separation & filtering

-A magnetic separator filters and immediately removes metal contaminants from the product flow and later removes them.
+A magnetic separator filters metal contaminants from the product flow and removes them.

 A metal detector only detects.
-If you want to remove the metal particle, the production line has to be stopped, or a rejection mechanism has to eject the metal particle.
+If you want to remove the metal particle, the production line has to be stopped, or the metal particle has to be ejected by a rejection mechanism.

-- mainly used as a means of inspection for sporadically occurring metal contaminations
+- mainly suitable as a means of inspection for sporadically occurring metal contaminations

 Magnetic separators with plate or block magnets have a deeply penetrating magnetic field for capturing ferromagnetic metal particles as small as 1 mm.